 30 August 2021, 16:00

 Let's look back at some of the best live acts who were formed or found fame in the same decade - the 2000s!

 Are these the best live acts of the noughties or do you reckon we've left anyone out?

 Kele Okereke and co's debut album Silent Alarm provided larger than life bangers in the likes of Helicopter and Banquet, which the shy indie outfit had no trouble bringing to the stage.

 Watch the crowds go crazy to Helicopter at Reading 2007:

 Love him or loathe him, Johnny Borrell's energy and electricity shone through whenever Razorlight were on stage.

-Watch Razorlight play Golden Touch live at V Festival 2009:
+Watch Razorlight play Golden Touch live in the Radio X session studio.

 After forming in 2002, Alex Turner and co. developed a loyal following through playing live gigs in their native Sheffield and handing out CDs.

 Nearly two decades later and they're still entertaining audiences across the globe.